What will the first week of school look like?

-The District or an individual building may be directed to close by the New Philadelphia Health Department.
+The District or an individual building may be directed to close by the New Philadelphia Health Dept.

-If teacher and staff COVID19 absenteeism outpaces available substitutes, school may shift to a different Plan.
+If teacher and staff COVID19 absenteeism outpaces available substitutes, the school may shift to a different Plan.

 If the district is operating in Plan B would siblings at different schools attend on the same alternating days, even if they have different last names?

 With Plan B, why not have them attend consecutive days (Mon/Tues vs Mon/Thur)?

 We did consider the consecutive days model, but this results in students being home for 5 days.
 We felt that was too long of a time away.

 If we are in Plan A or Plan B and a student needs to self-quarantine due to possible COVID exposure, will they do their work remotely with their normal teachers or with a different set of teachers?